 How to create a microsite

 When creating your microsite, you’ll need to choose a domain or subdomain name.
 You’ll also need to decide on the content, structure, and layout of your site.
-The most important thing is to ensure that your microsite is relevant to your target audience and provides them with what they’re looking for.
+The most important thing to remember about microsites is that the best microsites are hyper relevant to the target audience and provide them with what they’re looking for.

 If you’re not sure how to get started, plenty of online resources are available that can help you create an effective microsite.
 Just remember to keep it simple, focus on the user experience, and use good quality content.

 Now that we know what microsites are and how they can be used, let’s explore the process of creating one.
-A microsite should be personalized to best promote a specific product, service, or event.
+While you learn how to build a microsite, it’s important to realize that they should be personalized to best promote a specific product, service, or event.

 Choosing a domain or subdomain name